First response time

-Prior to using Freshchat, Delivery Hero was utilizing another third-party tool but it was an experience that meant delivery riders had to switch between apps to chat with a support agent - one app for chatting and another for processing orders.
+Prior to using Freshchat, Delivery Hero was utilizing another third-party tool but it was an experience that meant delivery riders had to switch between apps to message a support agent - one app for messaging and another for processing orders.
 “Freshchat is integrated within our app using mobile SDK, so support for our riders is a seamless experience and there is no more switching around”, says Upton.

 For the agent experience, previously there was no assignment.
 Riders were manually grouped on an area basis, and the agents had to choose whom to respond to first.
-“Comparing that to now, assignment and chat distribution are all automated”, added Upton.
+“Comparing that to now, assignment and message distribution are all automated”, added Upton.
 “For the agents, Freshchat is really simple.
-They just take the chats that are assigned to them, work on them, and resolve them.”
+They just take the messages that are assigned to them, work on them, and resolve them.”

 But the main reason that Delivery Hero chose Freshchat was for its outbound or proactive messaging capabilities.
 Upton commented, “Not only do our agents receive inbound queries to handle issues raised by riders, but they are also able to reach out to them proactively.”

-Chat routing and assignment are automated based on the rider’s country, city, language, and other custom properties that are sent from the app to our Freshchat account.
-For example, chats are mainly assigned based on country, but can also be assigned based on phone language, rider contract type, rider ID, and app version.
+Message routing and assignment are automated based on the rider’s country, city, language, and other custom properties that are sent from the app to our Freshchat account.
+For example, messages are mainly assigned based on country, but can also be assigned based on phone language, rider contract type, rider ID, and app version.

 Delivery Hero uses Targeted Messages, a Campaigns feature in Freshchat to send outbound messages.
 For example, if their dispatching system spots a rider physically located at a restaurant for too long, the rider is notified that there is a delay from the restaurant and keeps the rider from reaching out to the support team.
 Another example of proactive messaging is when a rider is requested to take an order from a particular location as some extra assistance is required.